OpenDreamKit/OpenDreamKit.github.io/meetings/2018-06-20-EuropeanXFEL/ProgressReports/ParisSud.md

 ## Finance and administration

 - All bank transfers for payment of the 1st Reporting Period were made to partners.
-- Unused funding from Jacobsuni was not yes transfered to UPSUD.
+- Unused funding from Jacobsuni was not yet transferred to UPSUD.

 --
 ## Hiring